hasibulhasan1542/Obsidian/Research/BlockMesh.md

     *   **`type wall;`**: Specifically for wall boundaries.
     *   **`type empty;`**: This is a crucial type for 2D simulations in OpenFOAM.
 Since the mesh is only 1 cell thick in the z-direction, the `empty` type on the front and back faces tells the solver to ignore that dimension, effectively running the simulation in 2D.
     *   **`faces (...)`**: Each face is defined by listing its vertex numbers in order (either clockwise or counter-clockwise when viewed from inside the block).

+# Toposet

+To refine or edit mesh after snappyHexMesh -overwrite I needed to use refineMesh -overwrite.
+But it needs topoSet to work well.
+Without topoSet it divides cells into all direction equally.

+So I had to run toposet and then refineMesh -overwrite